 5 Gym-Alternative Exercise Programs You Can Do At Home

 For this free at home yoga session, Adrienne sheds a light on realness, and throws any unwanted judgement out the door.
-With over 6 million viewers on her online community, she offers a wide variety of yoga videos, yoga camps, 30 day challenges, and even event opportunities.
+With over 6 million viewers on her online community, she offers a wide variety of yoga videos, 30 day challenges, and even event opportunities.
 She puts out an unmistakable connection with her viewers, ensuring that yoga really can be for anyone, as long as you show up.
 Yoga lover or not, your mood will be boosted, and your body will feel incredible.

-If you’re looking a new method to ease anxiety, relax, improve sleep, or simply unplug, Calm is probably calling your name.
+If you’re looking a new method to ease anxiety, improve sleep, or simply unplug, Calm is probably calling your name.
 This app teaches the true essence of meditation by simply breathing and connecting with ourselves.
 Try out their free trial to ease your way into it, then work your way in at whatever pace you’d like.
 Even choose a quick session after a morning workout for a more peaceful rest of your day.

 Low Impact Burner